Job Opportunity: Residential Coordinator

 - Ability to work within a team model of service delivery, demonstrating sound judgement, ethical standards and professional boundaries.

-- Ability to understand needs and behaviors of homeless populations.
+- Ability to understand needs and behaviors of human trafficking survivors or other highly traumatized populations.

 - Must be creative, assertive, energetic and flexible.